fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 To create a box and whisker chart, keep a note of the steps given below:

 * Specify the chart type using the `type` attribute.
-To render a column chart, set `boxandwhisker2d`.
+To render a box and whisker chart, set `boxandwhisker2d`.

 * Set the container object using `renderAt` attribute.